 Who is a Good Candidate?

 Individuals who are close to their ideal body weight who have stubborn areas of fat can often benefit from liposuction.
-Candidates should have good skin elasticity and muscle tone, as well as be healthy, nonsmokers.
-It is important to understand that liposuction is not a weight loss solution for those who are obese.
+Candidates for liposuction should have good skin elasticity as well as be healthy individuals who are nonsmokers.
+It is important to understand that liposuction is not a weight loss solution but helps to contour the body once you are at a stable, healthy weight.
 A consultation with Dr. Homas can help to determine if this is the right procedure for you.

-Dr. Homas prefers to perform liposuction using the Tumescent Liposuction technique, which involves injecting a wetting solution of IV fluid mixed with a local anesthetic at the start of the surgery.
-This allows for liposuction to be done largely under local anesthesia, and also minimizes blood loss and post-surgical pain.
+Dr. Homas prefers to perform liposuction using the Tumescent Liposuction technique.
+This technique involves injecting a wetting solution of IV fluid mixed with a local anesthetic at the start of the surgery.
+This allows for liposuction to be done largely under local anesthesia and minimizes blood loss and post-surgical pain.

 Following liposuction, you will need to wear special compression garments on the treated areas.
 This will help to reduce swelling and helps the skin to re-drape over the underlying tissues.
-Bruising and swelling will occur, but should disappear within three weeks.
+Bruising and swelling will occur but should disappear within three weeks.
 Any discomfort can be treated with pain medication.
-Patients should avoid strenuous activity for about six weeks.
-Healing is gradual, so it may be several months before you will be able to see the final results of your surgery.
+It is important that patients avoid any strenuous activity for at least 6 weeks post-surgery.
+Healing is gradual, so it may be several months before you will be able to see the results of your surgery.
 Be sure to follow Dr. Homas’ post-surgical instructions for a safe recovery.